Social Innovator Award

 - High Impact—Nominee addressed a serious social problem and created tangible impact to the beneficiary population.

-- Scalable—Nominee has effected systemic change (e.g. policy change, societal change, influence in their field) and/or demonstrated high replication and growth.
+- Scalable—Nominee has affected systemic change (e.g. policy change, societal change, influence in their field) and/or demonstrated high replication and growth.

 - Sustainable—Nominee has a clear and compelling mission and objectives, a viable and growing program, compelling measures of success, viable funding model, and other key factors indicating sustainability.